 Kids or elders can recite poetry, put on plays, read books, listen to music, and sing songs.

-Interviewing older people can offer lessons in historical events or just recording of family history.
+Interviewing older people can offer lessons in historical events or just a recording of family history.

 Old photographs, home movies, and newspapers give rich memory activities for everyone.